debug-ito/greskell/README.md

 In the above example, `nameOfPeople` function takes a `Filter` walk and creates a `Transform` walk.
 There is no way to pass a `SideEffect` walk (like `gAddV`) to `nameOfPeople` because `Filter` is weaker than `SideEffect`.
 That way, we can be sure that the result traversal of `nameOfPeople` function never has any side-effect (thus its walk type is just `Transform`.)

 ## Graph structure types

+Graph structure interfaces in Gremlin are represented as type-classes.
+We have `Element`, `Vertex`, `Edge` and `Property` type-classes for the interfaces of the same name.

+The reason why we use type-classes is that it allows you to define your own data types as a graph structure.
+See ["Make your own graph structure types"](#make-your-own-graph-structure-types) below in detail.

+Nonetheless, it is convenient to have some generic data types we can use for graph structure types.
+For that purpose, we have `AVertex`, `AEdge`, `AVertexProperty` and `SimpleProperty` types.

+TBW..

 ## GraphSON parser